There are a few differences between the two, but first - a brief intro to matcha:

 If you plan to be making matcha smoothies, green tea lattes or desserts with matcha - then the Cooking Grade is better suited.
 It’s more economical and has a stronger flavour that pairs well with sugars, fats and other flavors.
 It’s what I personally use for all my smoothie and matcha drink recipes.

 Many people are surprised just how green high grade matcha is - it has to be seen first hand.
-This grade of matcha is typically reserved for Japanese tea ceremony, and is often referred to as ‘Ceremonial Grade Matcha’.
+This grade of matcha is typically reserved for Japanese tea ceremony, and is the best matcha we sell.
 It’s best when prepared with a traditional bamboo whisk (chasen) and scoop (chasaku).

 (Whisking matcha with a bamboo Chasen)